All Episodes

 What can I do?

-First stop is if you're in Georgia and if you're in Pennsylvania, Wisconsin, Michigan, Arizona, etc., Nevada, make sure that you fix the voting laws so that It is free and fair and equal across the board.
+First stop is: if you're in Georgia and if you're in Pennsylvania, Wisconsin, Michigan, Arizona, et cetera, Nevada, make sure that you fix the voting laws so that it is free and fair and equal across the board.

 Now, Rasmussen did a poll on all of this because Joe Biden is insisting that voter ID laws are discriminatory and that they're designed to suppress minority votes.

-Uh because the exact same voter ID that you uh or picture ID that you would need to get into his White House or Kamala Harris's mansion that is being renovated that is upsetting her so much, or Nancy and Chuck's office or your local congressman or woman's office, and you want to get in the Capitol, you need a picture ID.
+That's not true because the exact same voter ID that you or picture ID that you would need to get into his White House or Kamala Harris's mansion that is being renovated that is upsetting her so much or Nancy and Chuck's office or your local congressman or woman's office and you want to get in the Capitol, you need a picture ID.

 You want to go to a Democratic National Convention, you need a picture ID.

-75% likely voters believe that there should be required to show a photo identification, like a driver's license before being allowed to vote.
+New Rasmussen poll, 75% likely voters believe that there should be required to show a photo identification like a driver's license before being allowed to vote.

 It doesn't matter if it's by mail or it's in person.

-One that's very rigid for people that vote in person, and one that's non-existent for people that vote otherwise.
+You can't have two separate standards, one that's very rigid for people that vote in person and one that's non-existent for people that vote otherwise.

-And by the way, the law in Wisconsin, the chief justice in that 4-3 decision and a blistering dissent was right.
+And by the way, the law in Wisconsin, the Chief Justice in that 4-3 decision in a blistering dissent was right.

-The state of Wisconsin does not allow for mail and balloting the way they had it in 2020.
+The state of Wisconsin does not allow for mail-in balloting the way they had it in 2020.

 The law of Wisconsin needs to be upheld.